DinoChiesa/Apigee-CustomPolicy-RsaCrypto/README.md

 ## Using the Custom Policy

 You do not need to build the Jar in order to use the custom policy.
+You do need to package the jar and its dependencies into your API proxy.

 When you use the policy to encrypt data, the resulting cipher-text can be decrypted by other systems.
 Likewise, the policy can decrypt cipher-text